larshp/abapOpenChecks/README.md

 - Last statement is CLEAR local variable in method/form
 - Constants only used once
 - Same constants defined multiple places in program
+- type C without LENGTH
+- 7 bit chars(latin) only in source